 On a recent weekday, the gym was filled with climbers scaling 50-foot walls practicing grabs, twists and turns.

 Down below, kinesiology student researcher and Layman Fellow Sherri Dean was calibrating the metabolic equipment that will measure a climber’s breathing and heartrate.
-Fellow student researcher Kelsey Peters stretched out, then strapped on a backpack and face mask.
+Fellow student researcher and Layman Fellow Kelsey Peters stretched out, then strapped on a backpack and face mask.
 As Peters climbs, Dean monitors her data on a laptop.

 Over the course of the study, researchers will measure subjects on the two routes up the wall.
 They will look at energy expenditure and muscle fatigue.